Search results for

 By

 The IR blaster is officially a niche feature these days.
 It’s becoming rarer and rarer as a feature since phones are trying to remove as many ports as possible.
-However, those with an IR blaster are useful for all kinds of little things.
-One such instance is a remote control for basically anything with an IR receiver.
-That can include TVs, air conditioners, some thermostats, cameras, and other such things.
-Today, let’s talk about TV remotes.
+However, phones with an IR blaster are helpful, especially if you want to use it as a remote control for basically anything with an IR receiver.
+That can include TVs, air conditioners, thermostats, cameras, etc. Today, let’s talk about TV remotes.
 Here are the best TV remote apps for Android.

 Nowadays, most manufacturers have remote apps for their products.
+These work over Wi-Fi.
 For example, LG and Samsung have TV remote apps for TVs, and Google has Google Home as a remote for its products.
 We recommend checking those out first before using any of the apps below.

 The best TV remote apps for Android